linz/open-data-registry-cdk/README.md

 ### Dataset management context

-- `log-reader-role-arn` - Role that can assume the S3 Access read logs role.
+- `log-reader-role-arns` - Role(s) that can assume the S3 Access read logs role.
-- `data-manager-role-arn` - Role that can assume the Data Maintainer role to read/write the dataset bucket.
+- `data-manager-role-arns` - Role(s) that can assume the Data Maintainer role to read/write the dataset bucket.

 ### Console access context

-- `console-read-only-role-arn` - Role that can assume the read only console role.
+- `console-read-only-role-arns` - Role(s) that can assume the read only console role.
-- `console-admin-role-arn` - Role that can assume the console admin role.
+- `console-admin-role-arns` - Role(s) that can assume the console admin role.

 ### Testing Context